We are a very focused accounting firm – working exclusively with internationally operating clients.

 Our team comprises of a mix of Maltese and other nationalities with different professional backgrounds.
 The fact that our official company language is English reflects our focus on foreign businesses with interests in Malta.

-Between us we speak a number of other languages including Maltese, French, Italian and Arabic.
+Between us we speak a number of other languages including Maltese, Danish, Polish, French and Italian.

 Accounting and related